MeronSAssefa/numpy-exercise/README.md

-# numpy-exercise
+numpy exercise
-lumpy exercises for this week
+numpy exercises for this week